tapascript/tailwind-tales/readme.md

 # Tailwind Tales

-A comprehensive code repository for `tailwindCSS` lovers to get get various tips and tricks through the tapaScript videos and shorts.
+A comprehensive code repository for `tailwindCSS` lovers to get various tips and tricks through the tapaScript videos and shorts.

 ## Let's Connect
 - [Subscribe to tapaScript](https://www.youtube.com/tapasadhikary)